dsaltz432/Echo-Server/README.md

 Please Note: The port specified when starting the client and server must match in order to create a successful connection.

+## Running the Project Through Docker

+1. Start the containers using `docker-compose up`
+2. Inside another terminal session, go into the "client" container:
+    * See available container: `docker ps`
+    * Enter the client container: `docker exec -it <client-pod-name> /bin/bash`
+3. Once inside a bash shell inside the client container, run the Client.java program as usual.